 The first half of the year was characterized by different events ranging from an increase in the prices of food items, coal, and natural gas joint with global rising security issues, recession, and climate crisis.
 These events show us how important it is to understand waste as a resource wherever possible.
 Waste that is returned to the raw material cycle and non-recyclable waste that is further reprocessed as an alternative fuel will relieve government budgets, creates jobs, and reduces harmful greenhouse gases.

-The first quarter of 2022 was dominated by an increase in the price of fossil fuels, especially in Europe as a result of the on-going war between Russia and Ukraine which shows the importance for the use of alternative fuels in the industry.
+The first quarter of 2022 was dominated by an increase in the price of fossil fuels, especially in Europe as a result of the ongoing war between Russia and Ukraine which shows the importance of the use of alternative fuels in the industry.

 We bring you this year the awaited second edition of our Co-Processing Magazine.
 We are pleased to report from selected topics, for instance the strategies to minimize the fire hazards in RDF production facilities.
 This edition also outlines the insights in understanding the hazardousness of so-called “heavy metals” in nature, waste, and public perception.
 In addition, we shed light on emerging trends in thermochemical recycling for plastic waste and its role in sustainable development.